ShenGroup/SeqMem-Eval/README.md

 # SeqMem-Eval

-An evaluation harness for **online memory / experience-evolution methods** on sequential reasoning, code, scientific QA, and embodied tasks.
-A method is a triple `retrieve_memory → generate → update_memory` run sample-by-sample, so memory evolves online within a task.
+An evaluation harness for **online memory / experience-evolution methods** on sequential reasoning, scientific QA, code, API selection, and embodied tasks.
+A method is a triple `retrieve_memory → generate → update_memory` run
+sample-by-sample, so memory evolves online within a task.

 This repository contains code only.
 Datasets are not bundled — please obtain them from their original public sources (see [Data](#data)).